browanofficial/minihub-pro/GettingStarted.md

 The MiniHub Pro can run as WiFi AP mode or WiFi Station mode.
 When the device in the initial state, such as first bootup time or after reset-to-default.
 It will run with the WiFi AP mode.
 That means it accepts any WiFi client to connect to it via WiFi.

 You can find the SSID `MiniHubPro-XXXXXX` on the WiFi site-survey list.
-The suffix 4 characters are the last 4 hex string of WiFi MAC address.
-The default password is `esp32pwd`, you can change it on CLI mode.
+The suffix 6 characters are the last 6 hex string of WiFi MAC address.
+The default password is `esp32pwd`.

 After connected to MiniHubPro-XXXXXX AP, it will open the WiFI connect setup page.
 You will see the WiFi site survey list which scans by MiniHub Pro (**only 2.4GHz can be found**).